 Electroconvulsive Therapy has been proven to be a useful treatment method with more than half of severely treatment-resistant patients achieving remission, according to the National Institutes of Health.
 Still, there is no guarantee that ECT will be effective.
 Your doctor will discuss with you why ECT inpatient or ECT outpatient therapy is being recommended and what alternative treatments may be available.

 At The Ridge Behavioral Health System, Electroconvulsive Therapy is performed by a team of medical professionals specifically trained in its delivery.
 This team consists of a psychiatrist, anesthesiologist and nursing staff.
 The psychiatrist commonly delivers the ECT stimulation.
 The anesthesia team administers general anesthesia, medications and monitors the patient’s medical status throughout the procedure.
 After the treatment, nursing staff will continue to monitor the patient’s progress until they return to the inpatient or outpatient unit.

 Patients undergo medical and psychiatric evaluations before treatment to ensure they are appropriate for ECT.
 This procedure is administered by medical professionals who are trained in this specialty.
-With any medical procedure or anesthesia, there are potential risks, however, most patients experience only minor or no side effects.
+Medications may be adjusted to minimize risk and maximize effectiveness.
+However, all treatments have risks and side effects.
 The most common side effects of ECT include muscle aches, nausea, short-term memory loss and headaches.